NathanielMether/Portfolio/README.md

 -	Space out navbar correctly
 -	Fix text so it matches figma design exactly
--	Add media queries to change design of website depending on browser width.
+-	Add media queries to change design of website depending on browser width
 -	Add animation to the home page
 -	Add hover animation for links to give responsiveness to website
--	Link up contact page with my email.
+-	Link up contact page with my email
--	Get background image to work on mobile
 - Give confirmation for sending email
 - Add favicon